Household items every Penny Pincher owns

-Frugal people know that a slow cooker or a pressure cooker is a staple in any frugal household.
+Frugal people know that a slow cooker, air fryer or a pressure cooker is a staple in any frugal household.
 They’re an easy way to make home cooked meals with very little energy and even when crunched on time.
 You can make everything from appetizers to desserts in your slow cooker or pressure cooker, which is why they are so popular with frugal people who hate to spend money on eating out.

 Check out these unique ways to use your slow cooker.

 Why pay for paper or plastic products that you just toss away after one use?
 Frugal people love to use cloth napkins, towels, and reusable grocery bags instead of paper or plastic.
 This way the items can be used multiple times before being washed and used all over again.

 Every devout penny pincher has a change jar.
 The change jar is where all of the change leftover in purses and pockets is tossed into at the end of the day.
 Over time it adds up and can be cashed in for more than you may realize!
 A change jar is a simple way to let those pennies you pinch add up for you.